Bear – One of the world’s bear species…

 History Of Bear

 Ursids inhabit the fauna of northern temperate regions and hold the distinction of venturing farther north than any other mammal.
-While the arctic fox claims a more northerly terrestrial presence, the polar bear routinely traverses sea ice expanses hundreds of kilometers from any land-based support.
+While the Arctic fox claims a more northerly terrestrial presence, the polar bear routinely traverses sea ice that expanses hundreds of kilometers from any land-based support.
 Africa and Australia are exempt from their territorial range.
 The spectacled bear, residing in the Andes Mountains of South America, stands as the sole bear species dwelling south of the equator.

 Despite their seemingly cumbersome appearance, bears exhibit surprising agility, moving stealthily through dense cover that would pose significant obstacles to humans or horses.
 While their vision and hearing are comparatively underdeveloped, bears compensate with a keen sense of smell.